javalosr2004/PolyChats/v2_manual_test_results.md

 }
 ```

-These placeholders can be filled in with specific details as needed.

 ## Hopeless Romantic Holly

 Holly made an account on Poly Chats after struggling to find the one.
 She knows there is someone out there for her and she believes they are on Poly Chats.
 She wants to make a post to help her find a boyfriend.